DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/index.md

 ## Step 4 - Apply Upgrade Package
 Extract the desired "Upgrade" ZIP package to the root of the website. (_If the "Upgrade" ZIP file was already extracted to a temporary location, then simply copy the extracted files to the root of the website._) If prompted, chose the option to overwrite/merge any files/folders.

+> [!IMPORTANT]
+> You may need to [UNBLOCK the downloaded ZIP file](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/) to avoid security warnings.

 ## Step 5 - Bring Website Online
 Rename the `app_offline.htm` file to something like `app_offline.htm.disabled`.
 This will automatically bring the website back online.